 Discover if an NCEES Record is right for you.

 NCEES develops and scores the FE, PE, and SE exams for engineering licensure.
 The FE exam is generally your first step in the process to becoming a professional licensed engineer (P.E.).
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET- accredited program.
 The PE exam is designed to test for a minimum level of competency in a particular engineering discipline.
 It is designed for engineers who have gained a minimum of four years of work experience in their chosen engineering discipline.
 The SE exam is designed for engineers who practice in jurisdictions that license structural engineers separately from other professional engineers.

 Select an exam from the field below to learn more about how passing your exam can help you advance in your path to licensure.

 Exam prep materials

 We at NCEES believe that nothing prepares you better than working through actual exam questions.
 So that’s what we provide.
 Our exam prep materials include questions that have been used on past exams and questions written just to give you extra practice.

 NCEES offers many tools and resources that are designed specifically for engineering educators.
 From using the FE exam to effectively measure student outcomes for accreditation purposes to guiding your students on the path to licensure, the links below will make sure you have everything you need.

-NCEES seeks industrial and systems engineers’ professional expertise and advice
+NCEES seeks chemical engineers’ professional expertise and advice

-NCEES is currently seeking licensed industrial and systems engineers to participate in a professional activities and knowledge study, or PAKS, for the PE Industrial and Systems exam.
+NCEES is currently seeking licensed chemical engineers to participate in a professional activities and knowledge study, or PAKS, for the PE Chemical exam.
 The results of this online survey will be used to update specifications for the exam, which is used throughout the United States for licensing purposes.
-NCEES requires a...
+NCEES requires a cross section of licensed...